Xilinx/Vitis-Tutorials/Hardware_Accelerators/Design_Tutorials/03-rtl_stream_kernel_integration/README.md

 # Mixed Kernels Design Tutorial with AXI Stream and Vitis

-This tutorial demostrate the design flow for an example mixed kernels hardware design, which includes both RTL kernel and HLS C kernel, as well as Vitis Vision Library.
-The design generates a real-time clock image, resize it, then alpha-mix it with an input image in global memory, finally output the result image to global memory.
+This tutorial demonstrate the design flow for an example mixed kernels hardware design, which includes both RTL kernel and HLS C kernel, as well as Vitis Vision Library.
+The design generates a real-time clock image, resizes it, then alpha-mix it with an input image in global memory, finally output the result image to global memory.
 AXI stream interface is used for the kernel-to-kernel connection.

 <div align="center">
 <img src="./doc/images/alpha_mixing.jpg" alt="Alpha Mixing" >